Skip to content

 The Andis T-Outliner is built like a tank.
 It’s a corded trimmer with a solid, durable housing that feels substantial in your hand.
 This classic design is all about reliability and power.
 Known for its ability to create incredibly sharp lines, it’s the go-to for defining necklines, hairlines, and beard edges with absolute precision.
 The cord means you never have to worry about a battery dying mid-cut, giving you consistent power throughout the day.
 Its robust construction has made it a long-standing favorite in barbershops everywhere, trusted for its performance and longevity.

-Slimline Pro: Design and Ergonomics
+The Slimline Pro: Sleek, Modern, and Ergonomic

 The Slimline Pro is designed with comfort and freedom in mind.
 As its name suggests, it has a slim, lightweight body that’s easy to handle, reducing wrist fatigue during long days at the shop.
 The biggest advantage here is its cordless design, which gives you total freedom of movement for detailed trimming and design work.
 You can easily maneuver around a client's head without a cord getting in the way.
 This ergonomic build makes it a fantastic tool for stylists who prioritize agility and comfort for those finishing touches.